Product Support & Resources

 Quick Troubleshooting Checklist

-• Close the battery drawer fully
+• Confirm the battery drawer is fully closed.

-• Check the manufacture date
+• Check the manufacture date on the back.

 Frequently Asked Questions